joemathew2004/MCP_implementation/README.md

 ### Utilities
 - `start_servers.bat` - Batch file to start all servers on different ports
 - `.env` - Environment file for API keys (not included in repository)
-- `requirements_groq.txt` - Dependencies for Groq integration
+- `requirements.txt` - Dependencies for Groq integration

 ## Getting Started